Guess what? You may be asked to develop and present a demo lesson plan for your next teaching job interview.

 As if it isn’t nerve-racking enough to prepare answers to job interview questions.

-The demo lesson plan has become used more and more frequently in teaching interview across the country.
-It’s best not to ignore or dread the possibility of presenting a demo lesson plan, rather embrace it as an opportunity to sell your value to the school community.
+The demo lesson plan has become used more and more frequently in teaching interviews across the country.
+It’s best not to ignore or dread the possibility of presenting a demo lesson plan; rather, embrace it as an opportunity to sell your value to the school community.

 Purpose of a Demonstration Lesson Plan in a Job Interview

-This additional step in the interviewing selection process assists hiring committees to make a more informed hiring decision and find it beneficial when choosing the best candidate.
-It allows them to see you in action as a teacher, including your classroom presentation skills and your teaching style.
+This additional step in the interviewing selection process helps hire committees to make a more informed hiring decision and find it beneficial when choosing the best candidate.
+It allows them to see you in action as a teacher, including your classroom presentation skills and teaching style.

-If a demo lesson is going to be a part of your interview, you will be alerted to this fact ahead of time so that you can prepare.
+If a demo lesson is going to be a part of your interview, you will be alerted to this fact ahead of time to prepare.
 The amount of information you receive will vary based on the goals of the interview committee.
 Some interviewers will keep the details vague on purpose, as they may want to see how you handle the pressures of teaching an unprepared lesson.
-Other interviewers will provide you with a specific topic, timeframe and allowed resources.
+Other interviewers will provide you with a specific topic, timeframe, and allowed resources.

 It is also up to you to find out as much as you can about the demo lesson plan you have to perform.
-If the interviewer provides you with very few details, make sure to ask some questions that will help you better prepare.
+If the interviewer provides you with very few details, ask some questions that will help you better prepare.